richard-viney/ig_markets/README.md

 # Print daily prices for EURUSD from the last two weeks
 ig_markets prices --epic CS.D.EURUSD.CFD.IP --resolution day --number 14

-# Log in and then open a live Ruby console which can be used to query the IG API
+# Log in and then open a Ruby console which can be used to query the IG API, all REST requests will be printed in full
-ig_markets console
+ig_markets console --print-requests
 ```

 ## Usage — Library